blakesouthwood/Python-Switch-Case/README.md

-I'm accustomed to using switch case frequently and the design that I made for switch case is strongly influenced from C and JavaScript but is bound within the philosophy of a Pythonic look in feel so it's clean and fast to write.
+I'm accustomed to using switch case frequently and the design that I made for switch case is strongly influenced from C and JavaScript but is bound within the philosophy of a Pythonic look and feel so it's clean and fast to write.

 My guiding light was the importance of creating the identical behavior